epsi-rns/AlumniBook-SF2/src/Citra/Mootools/DiaBoxBundle/README.md

 Symfony2-MooTools-DiaBox-Wrapper-Plugin
 =========================================

-This DiaBoxPlugin is for Symfony 2.1 and Mootools 1.3.
+This DiaBoxPlugin is for Symfony 2.1 and Mootools 1.3/ 1.4.
-Unfortunately Diabox doesn't work with mootools 1.4.

 This plugin is a wrapper for [Mike Nelson's Diabox](http://www.mikeonrails.com/diabox).
 Have a look at original code at [github](http://www.github.com/mnelson/diabox).